-The following unaudited pro forma consolidated statements of operations for the year ended December 31, 2020 and the six months ended June 30, 2021 present our consolidated results of operations after giving effect to the following adjustments, which we collectively refer to as the "pro forma adjustments": (i) the Panther Creek Acquisition, (ii) a preliminary purchase price allocation of the Panther Creek Acquisition, (iii) funding pursuant to the Arctos/NYDIG Financing Agreement on July 2, 2021, (iv) the issuance of 154,114 shares of Class A common stock to Minerva Semiconductor Corp. upon final delivery of equipment (miners), (v) payments of the remaining commitments under the equipment financing agreements, (vi) additional transaction related costs (collectively, (iii), (iv), (v) and (vi) are referred to as the "Equipment Financing and Transaction Costs"), (vii) major repairs and upgrade maintenance to achieve maximum capacities at the Panther Creek Plant, (viii) this offering and our receipt of the estimated net proceeds from this offering and the subsequent contribution of such net proceeds to Stronghold LLC in exchange for Stronghold LLC Units, (ix) the Preferred Stock Conversion and the Stock Split, and (x) the establishment of a valuation allowance against Stronghold Inc.'s net deferred tax assets, and a provision for corporate income taxes on the income attributable to Stronghold Inc. at an effective rate of 0% for each of the fiscal year ended December 31, 2020 and the six months ended June 30, 2021, inclusive of all U.S. federal, state and local income taxes, net.
+The following unaudited pro forma consolidated statements of operations for the year ended December 31, 2020 and the six months ended June 30, 2021 present our consolidated results of operations after giving effect to the following adjustments, which we collectively refer to as the "pro forma adjustments": (i) the Panther Creek Acquisition, (ii) a preliminary purchase price allocation of the Panther Creek Acquisition, (iii) funding pursuant to the Arctos/NYDIG Financing Agreement on July 2, 2021, (iv) the issuance of 154,114 shares of Class A common stock to Minerva Semiconductor Corp. upon final delivery of equipment (miners), (v) payments of the remaining commitments under the equipment financing agreements, (vi) additional transaction related costs (collectively, (iii), (iv), (v) and (vi) are referred to as the "Equipment Financing and Transaction Costs"), (vii) major repairs and upgrade maintenance to achieve maximum capacities at the Panther Creek Plant, (viii) the IPO and our receipt of the estimated net proceeds from the IPO and the subsequent contribution of such net proceeds to Stronghold LLC in exchange for Stronghold LLC Units, (ix) the Preferred Stock Conversion and the Stock Split, and (x) the establishment of a valuation allowance against Stronghold Inc.'s net deferred tax assets, and a provision for corporate income taxes on the income attributable to Stronghold Inc. at an effective rate of 0% for each of the fiscal year ended December 31, 2020 and the six months ended June 30, 2021, inclusive of all U.S. federal, state and local income taxes, net.
 Management continues to evaluate the likelihood of Stronghold Inc. utilizing its deferred tax assets, and while the valuation allowance remains in place, we expect to record no income tax expense.
 Should the valuation allowance no longer be required, the 21% statutory federal income tax rate will apply to income allocated to Stronghold Inc. as well as state and local income taxes, resulting in an estimated blended statutory rate of 28.89%.
-The unaudited pro forma consolidated balance sheet as of June 30, 2021 gives effect to the pro forma adjustments, including this offering, as if the same had occurred on June 30, 2021.
+The unaudite

 We have derived the unaudited pro forma consolidated financial information for the year ended December 31, 2020 from the audited historical financial statements of our accounting predecessor and its subsidiaries and Panther Creek included elsewhere in this prospectus.
 We have derived the unaudited pro forma consolidated financial information as of and for the six months ended June 30, 2021 from the unaudited historical financial statements of Stronghold Inc. and its subsidiaries and Panther Creek included elsewhere in this prospectus.
 The unaudited pro forma financial information should be read in conjunction with the historical financial statements.